OpenNebula/docs/source/deployment/sunstone_setup/sunstone.rst

 Configuring your VM for SSH
 --------------------------------------------------------------------------------

+**SSH connections are available only when a reachable Firedge server is found **.
 Unlike VNC or RDP, SSH is a text protocol.
-For both, noVNC and guacamole connection you will have to follow the same configuration steps.

 SSH connections require a hostname or IP address defining the destination machine. :ref:`Like the RDP connection <requirements_guacamole_rdp_sunstone>`, you need to enable the SSH connection on one of VM template networks.

 For example, to configure this in Virtual Machine template in **advanced mode**: